prateekis1/Hello-World/README.md

 # Hello-World

-This is my first GitHub repository named Hello-World.
+Hello everyone this is prateek here and today on 29-11-2017 I have made my first Hello-world Repositry on GitHub.